crossplane-contrib/provider-helm/README.md

 make run
 ```

-Since the controller is running outside of the local cluster, you need to make
+Since the controller is running outside the local cluster, you need to make
 the API server accessible (on a separate terminal):

 ```console